fanartie/arthur-do-it-right/redux/index.md

 Questions for you...

 1. If you noticed the "react-awesome-reveal" library that shows the "Fade" effect when we click on the person.
-Why does the first GIF (original code with bug) look like running correctly, only one person with "Fading" effect although every student is rendered ?
+Why does the first GIF (original code with bug) look like running correctly, only one person with "Fading" effect even though every student is rendered ?

 2. What's the influence if we never fix the bug?